Iconic Buses

 Other iconic buses

-While the Leyland National dominates memories of 1970s–1980s single-deckers, several other bus types became synonymous with Heavy Woollen District transport:
+While the Leyland National and Lynx dominate memories of 1970s–1990s single-deckers, several other bus types became synonymous with Heavy Woollen District transport:

 Leyland Atlantean